- ‘Welcome to the edge of freedom’: Biden’s boots touch down in DMZ

-BOGOTA, COLOMBIA (AP) - A Costa Rican man who authorities say may have links to Mexico’s powerful Sinaloa drug cartel was expelled to Guatemala in connection with last year’s fatal shooting of Argentine folk singer Facundo Cabral.
+BOGOTA, COLOMBIA (AP) - A Costa Rican man who authorities say may have links to Mexico's powerful Sinaloa drug cartel was being expelled to Guatemala on Tuesday in connection with last year's fatal shooting of Argentine folk singer Facundo Cabral.

 Costa Rican authorities had asked Colombia to halt the deportation of Fernando Alejandro Jimenez Gonzalez because the suspect could face execution in Guatemala and Costa Rica does not accept the application of the death penalty to its citizens.